What is Google 2-Step Verification (G2SV)?

-After careful consideration and substantial discussion with campus technology advisory committees, the university is requiring all faculty and staff enable Google 2-Step Verification to their university account by December 4, 2017.
+After careful consideration and substantial discussion with campus technology advisory committees, the university requires all faculty, staff, students enroll in Google 2-Step Verification on their university account.

-Students are required to enroll in Google 2-Step Verification by March 12, 2018.
+New faculty, staff, and students are required to enroll in Google 2-Step Verification within 30 days of account activation.
 This security measure brings us in line with many of our peer institutions.

 Easily log in with 2-Step Verification